-Ear development begins from 3-6 weeks in the growing embryo, the external ear projection begins at 4 months.
-Folding of the delicate ear structures begins at the end of the 6 month of fetal development.
+Ear development begins from three to six weeks in the growing embryo, the external ear projection begins at four months.
+Folding of the delicate ear structures begins at the end of the six month of fetal development.

 Infant ear cartilage is very soft and malleable.
-This is owed to the circulating maternal hormone, oestrogen, which peaks 3 days after birth and returns to baseline at 6 weeks.
+This is owed to the circulating maternal hormone, oestrogen, which peaks three days after birth and returns to baseline at six weeks.
 The oestrogen interacts with an enzyme, Hyaluronidase, that keeps the cartilage flexible.

 During this privileged period, between birth and six weeks, ear deformities can be corrected permanently by moulding the ears into the correct shape.
-This saves your child from possibly need more invasive plastic surgery later on to correct the deformity, and the unhappiness they may feel with their appearance if the deformity is not corrected.
+This saves your child from possibly needing more invasive plastic surgery later on to correct the deformity, and the unhappiness they may feel with their appearance if the deformity is not corrected.
 Ear moulding is not performed after 6 weeks of age.